wpswings/upsell-order-bump-offer-for-woocommerce/readme.md

 **UPSELL ORDER BUMP OFFER FOR WOOCOMMERCE IS AN UPSELLING AND CROSS-SELLING PLUGIN THAT LETS THE WOOCOMMERCE MERCHANTS SHOW PRODUCT RECOMMENDATIONS ON THE PRODUCT, CART & CHECKOUT PAGE TO BOOST AOV AND INCREASE SALES.**

-The [**WooCommerce Upsell Order Bump**]((https://wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-pro) plugin facilitates store owners to make special offers exclusively on their checkout page, enabling them to increase their conversions and Average Order Value.
+The [**WooCommerce Upsell Order Bump**](https://wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-pro) plugin facilitates store owners to make special offers exclusively on their checkout page, enabling them to increase their conversions and Average Order Value.
 The offer gets added to the customer’s existing order in just a single click, which allows them to order bump upsell.

-Show your customers an exclusive upsell and cross-sell offer deals at an unbelievable price at the very moment that they are checking out.
+Show your customers an exclusive [**WooCommerce upsell**](https://wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-pro) and [**WooCommerce cross-sell**](https://wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-pro) offer deals at an unbelievable price at the very moment that they are checking out.

 Relevant bump offers can be set for specific targets with WooCommerce Order Bump which ensures customer satisfaction and thus results in improved sales.